nodatime/nodatime/www/unstable/userguide/bcl-conversions.md

-Both [`Offset`](noda-type://NodaTime.Offset) and [`Duration`](noda-type://NodaTime.Duration) are similar to `TimeSpan`, but they're used in different senses; `Offset` is used to indicate the difference between UTC and local time, whereas a `Duration` is simply an arbitrary number of ticks.
+Both [`Offset`](noda-type://NodaTime.Offset) and [`Duration`](noda-type://NodaTime.Duration) are similar to `TimeSpan`, but they're used in different senses; `Offset` is used to indicate the difference between UTC and local time, whereas a `Duration` is simply an arbitrary number of nanoseconds.

 Both types have `ToTimeSpan` and `FromTimeSpan` methods, although `Offset.FromTimeSpan` will throw an `ArgumentOutOfRangeException` if the `TimeSpan` has a magnitude of 24 hours or more.